25. OF Michael Conforto

 19. OF Teoscar Hernandez

-Year 1 with the Mariners hasn’t gone as expected for Teoscar Hernandez.
+Year 1 with the Mariners didn’t go as expected for Teoscar Hernandez.
 As a power-speed threat, Hernandez was expected to be a big contributor for a team on the rise.
 That hasn’t exactly panned out, as the former Blue Jay has posted career-low numbers across the board.
 Perhaps another change of scenery is in order.
 After all, Hernandez is a two-time All-Star and former Silver Slugger.
 The Marlins did well at the deadline adding power, but a player like Hernandez could really take them over the top in that category.
-Even in a down season, he’s still a near 30-HR hitter with good speed on the base paths.
+Even in a down season, he’s still a near 30-HR hitter with good wheels.

 Prediction: Hernandez signs with the Marlins